KuaMikenteria/KuaMikenteria/README.md

 </p>

 <p>
-    <small>all of these are just testing and exaggeration, it will update constantly</small>
+    <small>PS: all of these are just testing and exaggeration, it will update constantly</small>
 </p>